espressif/esp-idf/docs/en/get-started/get-started-wrover-kit.rst

         GPIO16 and GPIO17 are used as the CS and clock signal for PSRAM.
 To ensure reliable performance, the two GPIOs are not broken out.

+Diagnostic LEDs
+    Four red LEDs connected to GPIO pins of the FT2232 chip.
+Intended for future use.
 UART
     Serial port: the serial TX/RX signals on the FT2232HL and the ESP32 are broken out to each side of JP2.
 By default, the two signals are connected with jumpers.
 To use the ESP32 module serial interface only, the jumpers may be removed and the module can be connected to another external serial device.
 SPI